bmolnar91/workbook/module_advanced_enterprise_general.md

 - Testing costs are reduced drastically – your CI server can run hundreds of tests in the matter of seconds.
 - Your QA team spend less time testing and can focus on significant improvements to the quality culture.

+Main benefits:

+- No merge hell (a.k.a. integration hell)
+- Testable build always available

+> "If it hurts, do it often so it doesn't hurt so much!"

 #### Why are tests important in the CI workflow?

 WIP